AcalaNetwork/predeploy-contracts/README.md

     // Returns the EvmAddress associated with a given AccountId or the underlying EvmAddress of the AccountId. function getEvmAddress(bytes32 accountId) external view returns (address);

-    // Returns the EvmAddress associated with a given AccountId and generates an account mapping if no association exists. function claimDefaultEvmAddress(bytes32 accountId) external returns (bool);
+    // Claim account mapping between AccountId and a generated EvmAddress based off of the AccountId. function claimDefaultEvmAddress(bytes32 accountId) external returns (bool);
 ```